Studies Point To Big Drop In COVID-19 Death Rates

 Mateen says drops are clear across ages, underlying conditions and racial groups.
 Although the paper does not provide adjusted mortality statistics, his rough estimates are comparable to those Horwitz and her team found in New York.

-Doctors around the country say they're doing a lot of things differently in the fight against COVID and treatment is improving.
-"In March and April, you got put on a breathing machine and we asked your family if they wanted to enroll you into some different trials we were participating in, and we hoped for the best," says Khalilah Gates, a critical care pulmonologist at Northwestern Hospital in Chicago.
+Doctors around the country say that they're doing a lot of things differently in the fight against COVID-19 and that treatment is improving.
+"In March and April, you got put on a breathing machine, and we asked your family if they wanted to enroll you into some different trials we were participating in, and we hoped for the best," says Khalilah Gates, a critical care pulmonologist at Northwestern Memorial Hospital in Chicago.
 "Six plus months into this, we kind of have a rhythm, and so it has become an everyday standard patient for us at this point in time."

-He says that doctors have developed standardized treatments that have been promulgated by groups like the Infectious Diseases Society of America.
+He says that doctors have developed standardized treatments that have been promulgated by groups such as the Infectious Diseases Society of America.

 "We know that when people are getting standardized treatment, it makes it much easier to deal with the complications that occur because you already have protocols in place," Adalja says.
 "And that's definitely what's happened in many hospitals around the country."

 But Horwitz and Mateen say that factors outside of doctors' control are also playing a role in driving down mortality.
-Horwitz believes that mask wearing may actually be helping by reducing the initial dose of virus a person receives, thereby reducing the overall severity of illness for many patients.
+Horwitz believes that mask-wearing may be helping by reducing the initial dose of virus a person receives, thereby lessening the overall severity of illness for many patients.

 And Mateen says that his data strongly suggest that keeping hospitals below their maximum capacity also helps to increase survival rates.
 When cases surge and hospitals fill up, "staff are stretched, mistakes are made, it's no one's fault — it's that the system isn't built to operate near 100%," he says.